 By sharing his firsthand experience using Schwab and Vanguard, Ramit effectively highlights the practical benefits of these institutions for readers who may be searching for low-fee banking options.

 Regardless of his strong opinions (and a few controversial takes), Ramit does a decent job acknowledging the areas of personal finance that are not absolute.
-In fact, in the chapter “The Myth of Financial Expertise,” Ramit not only shares when to avoid financial advisors, but he also shares three exceptions when you should hire them (yes, he shares these exceptions in his “How to Get Rich” Netflix series as well!).
+In fact, in the chapter “The Myth of Financial Expertise”, Ramit not only shares when to avoid financial advisors (a belief we don’t 100% agree with), but he also shares three exceptions when you should hire them.

 By sharing exceptions to his own advice, he provides readers with a well-rounded perspective.